This BLOG On Waiting Period After Foreclosure Of Time Share Property Was UPDATED On January 7th, 2019

 There is a mandatory waiting period after a Chapter 7 Bankruptcy discharged date.
 The waiting period of 2 years from the date of the Chapter 7 Bankruptcy discharge date in order for a mortgage loan borrower to qualify for an FHA loan on a residential one to four-unit property.

-- Just because the mortgage loan borrower has passed the 2 year mandatory waiting period does not automatically qualify him or her for a FHA mortgage loan.
+- Just because borrower has passed the 2 year mandatory waiting period does not automatically qualify him or her for FHA Loans

-- Mortgage lenders want to see re-established credit and no late payments after a bankruptcy discharge.
+- Lenders want to see re-established credit and no late payments after a bankruptcy discharge

-- Most mortgage lenders want to see an automated approval via Fannie Mae’s Automated Underwriting System in order to proceed with the mortgage underwriting process.
+- Most lenders want to see an automated approval via Fannie Mae’s Automated Underwriting System in order to proceed with the mortgage underwriting process

 Waiting Period After Foreclosure, Deed In Lieu Of Foreclosure, Short Sale

-There is a mandatory waiting period of three years after the recorded date of the foreclosure, deed in lieu of foreclosure, or short sale in order to qualify for a FHA mortgage loan.
+There is a mandatory waiting period of three years after the recorded date of the foreclosure, deed in lieu of foreclosure, or short sale in order to qualify for FHA Loans.

 - Home Buyers that cannot meet the mandatory three year waiting period after a housing event, The Gustan Cho Team at Loan Cabin Inc. has NON-QM Loans

 - NON-QM Loans have no waiting period after foreclosure, deed in lieu of foreclosure, short sale